-notified if your financial aid awards have
+aid offer.
+You will be notified via email if your financial aid awards have

-The process of evaluating a student’s FAFSA
+The process of evaluating a student’s Free

-information and determining the types and amounts a student is eligible for,
+types and amounts of financial aid a student is eligible for.
+Awards are made

 based on financial need, academic level, career type, and enrollment status.